 The Department of Transportation is responsible for the safe transportation of individuals at all times.
 A federal or state employee under the influence can harm themselves and others.

 So, how do you regulate a formal drug and alcohol test without legal consequences?

 This short guide will showcase a checklist of what to look for when confronting someone under reasonable suspicion of drug and alcohol use.
 We also have a DOT Reasonable Suspicion Training program that you should look into.

 Why You Should Have A Reasonable Suspicion Checklist On Hand For Supervisors

 In 2022, FMCSA and DOT rules and regulations allow any supervisor with reasonable suspicion to intervene.
 You are authorized and encouraged to seek solutions.
-These regulations promote a drug and alcohol-free environment.
+These laws promote a drug an alcohol-free environment.

-An employer must uphold a drug testing program to prevent any future accidents or innocent fatalities.
-If there is any reasonable doubt, employees and supervisors should contact a manager, their Human Resources Department, or another person in charge.
+An employer must uphold a drug testing program to prevent future accidents or innocent deaths.
+If there is any reasonable doubt, employees or their supervisors should contact a manager, their Human Resources Department, or another person in charge.

-The employer can take the necessary steps to truncate any accidents and stop drug and alcohol use on the job.
+The employer can take steps to limit any accidents and stop drug and alcohol use.